AJStolp/radiant-fe/README.md

 An website for a local hair salon.
-It is built using: Strapi CMS, Firebase, RailwayApp, React, TypeScript, MapBox.
+It is built using: Strapi CMS, Firebase, Vercel, RailwayApp, React, TypeScript, MapBox.
 There is also A third part intergration via Mangomint for Bookings.